 Sources of Funding

-The Company funds its mortgage business mainly by deposit taking, which includes offering insured deposits as a regulated Canada Deposit Insurance Corporation ("CDIC") member.
+The Company funds its mortgage business mainly through its deposit taking activities.
 Securitizing insured mortgages through participation in the CMHC administered NHA-MBS and CMB Programs is the Company's second most significant source of funding.

 Deposit Taking